 Frier Levitt, established in 2000, is a national boutique law firm focused exclusively on Healthcare and Life Sciences.
 The Firm draws on its experience representing stakeholders across the entire healthcare spectrum.
 In the Life Sciences space, we represent pharmacies and assist with regulatory, transactional and litigation matters.
-On the Healthcare side, our clients have included large physician group practices, hospitals, hospital medical staffs, ambulatory surgery centers, laboratory companies, as well as the complete panoply of ancillary service providers.
+On the Healthcare side, our clients include large physician group practices, hospitals, hospital medical staffs, ambulatory surgery centers, laboratory companies, as well as the complete panoply of ancillary service providers.
 We frequently make use of the wisdom from our many clinician attorneys, including multiple pharmacists and a podiatrist.
-The firm even has a Medical Director to help attorneys understand clinical and industry issues.
-Frier Levitt attorneys are licensed in a number of states.
-In addition to New Jersey, the firm has attorneys licensed in New York, Connecticut, Pennsylvania, Washington, D.C., Maryland, Florida, Texas, Arizona, California, Massachusetts and Missouri.
+The firm has a Medical Director to help attorneys understand clinical and industry issues.
+Frier Levitt attorneys are licensed in a number of states, including New York, New Jersey, Connecticut, Pennsylvania, Washington, D.C., Maryland, Florida, Texas, Arizona, California, Massachusetts and Missouri.
 Our attorneys are also admitted in multiple federal courts throughout the country.
 We have offices in Pine Brook, NJ, and New York, NY.

 Our team culture cultivates forward thinking, problem solving and innovation in the healthcare and life science industries.
 You can learn more about our culture here.